 Welcome to Our English Language Learner Page!

-The English Language Learner (EL) Program supports the mission of the Ashburnham Westminster Regional School District to prepare all students to be contributing citizens of local and global societies in an ever-changing world.Our English language learners (ELs) and their families are supported both culturally and linguistically through the diligent care of our ESL Teachers, who act as the bridge to understanding the cultural expectations of the district and the Ashburnham/Westminster community.
+The English Language Learner (ELL) Program supports the mission of the Ashburnham Westminster Regional School District to prepare all students to be contributing citizens of local and global societies in an ever-changing world.Our English language learners (ELLs) and their families are supported both culturally and linguistically through the diligent care of our ESL Teachers, who act as the bridge to understanding the cultural expectations of the district and the Ashburnham/Westminster community.

 Handout for Parents of English Language Learners

 What Parents of EL Students Can Do to Help their Children Succeed in School at All Grade Levels.